After a lot of experimenting and tweaking, I am so happy to share my perfect, minimal hands-on time, easy no-knead sourdough bread recipe with you!

 How to make this easy no-knead sourdough bread

-When I am happy with how much it has risen, I put the bread (in the dutch oven with a lid on) in a cold oven, set the temperature to 450 degrees and the time to 40 minutes.
+When I am happy with how much it has risen, I might score the bread with a sharp knife or razor blade.
+Just know that the dough is very fragile.
+You might end up tearing the top of the bread more than scoring it.
+Then, I put the bread (in the dutch oven with a lid on) in a cold oven, set the temperature to 450 degrees, and the timer to 40 minutes.
 After 40 minutes, I take the lid off.

 Then I bake it for another 20 minutes or until the crust is nicely browned.